mrawshan/weather-app/README.md

 ### How I Built This App?

-The application was constructed using HTML, CSS, JavaScript, API, and NPM, following the MVC architecture.
+The application was constructed using HTML, CSS, Bootstrap, JavaScript, API, and NPM, following the MVC architecture.

 #### NPM Pacakages are